joba-1/STM32L0TTN/README.md

 * Vdd _and_ Vdda to 1.8-3.3V
 * Vss to Gnd
 * Boot0 pulled to Gnd (~10k) to safely boot from flash
-* STLink: SWD, SWC, Gnd, NRst (and could provide Vdd via JP1)
+* STLink for flashing and debug: SWD, SWC, Gnd, NRst (and could provide Vdd via JP1)

 ### BME280